 \subsection{Experimental Settings}

-\textbf{Datasets.} Building upon prior studies \cite{bansal2022certified,kim2023margin}, we employ the CIFAR10 \cite{krizhevsky2009learning} and CIFAR100 \cite{krizhevsky2009learning} datasets.
-Furthermore, we extend our evaluation to include ImageNet \cite{deng2009imagenet}, a large-scale image dataset which poses challenges to current watermarking techniques.
-Following \cite{bansal2022certified}, we employ half of the training dataset as the source data, while the remaining half serves as the surrogate dataset.
+\textbf{Datasets.} Building upon prior studies \cite{bansal2022certified, kim2023margin}, we utilize the CIFAR-10 \cite{krizhevsky2009learning} and CIFAR-100 \cite{krizhevsky2009learning} datasets.
+Additionally, we extend our evaluation to include ImageNet \cite{deng2009imagenet}, a large-scale image dataset that challenges existing watermarking techniques.
+Following \cite{bansal2022certified}, we use half of the training dataset as the source data, with the remaining half serving as the surrogate dataset.